ryumhan/go_k8sapi_svr_practicing/README.md

-# k8s_OnCue_ApiServer
+# k8s_Simple_ApiServer

-Using API library supported from k8s, OnCue resource can be accessed from this server.
+Practicing for Using API library supported from k8s, OnCue resource can be accessed from this server.

 - GoLang
 - Using K8s API lib